 What to Do If You Have a Fever or Other COVID-19 Symptoms While Quarantining

 If you’re experiencing mild COVID-19 symptoms, you may be able to recover at home.
+Read our recent blog post on when to go to the Emergency Department for COVID-19 symptoms.
 You’ll need to continue quarantining until the following three conditions are met:

 - It has been 10 days since symptoms appeared.